josephchay/workflow-satisfiability-problem/README.md

 Designed for researchers and practitioners in workflow management, access control, and optimization, this solver leverages state-of-the-art algorithms to tackle challenging resource allocation problems.

+## COMMENTS
+Note that this codebase has multiple important comment blocks and lines to which we do not randomly insert comments anywhere we think we can.
+Comments have been properly made use to only describe code sections which are novel and seem new.
+Common elements are intentionally not commented to maintain clean code.

 ## Features

 - Multiple solver implementations